weiserlab/ambuj/cs4222_project.md

 Adjusting Twake and Tsleep will influence the latency experienced by nodes when discovering neighboring devices and the radio energy consumption.
 The radio's duty cycle can be calculated using the formula: Twake / (Twake + Tsleep).

-You are provided with a C program, "nbr_discovery.c," which implements the fundamental logic outlined above.
+You are provided with a C program, "nbr.c," which implements the fundamental logic outlined above.
 The modifiable parameters in the program are as follows:

 WAKE_TIME (Twake): The default value is set to (RTIMER_SECOND / 10) or 100ms.